-Project Funding This project is funded and is included in IDOT's FY 2023-2028 Proposed highway Improvement Program.
-Location: Shiloh, Illinois Estimated Cost: \$17.5 million Owner: Illinois Department of Transportation (IDOT) Contact: Kirk Brown, IDOT Region 5 Engineer, (618) 346-3110 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Project Funding This project is funded and is included in IDOT's FY 2024-2029 Proposed Highway Improvement Program.
+Construction is anticipated summer of 2024.
+Location: Shiloh, Illinois Estimated Cost: \$26 million Owner: Illinois Department of Transportation (IDOT) Contact: Kirk Brown, IDOT Region 5 Engineer, (618) 346-3110 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact, and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: MidAmerica St. Louis Airport (BLV) is a commercial/cargo and passenger airport co-located with Scott Air Force Base in Mascoutah, Illinois.
 MidAmerica Airport offers air cargo facility development of more than 2,500 acres within Foreign Trade Zone 31 and an Enterprise Zone, making it an ideal location for modern freight needs.
 To better accommodate growth and retain clustered manufacturing and distribution businesses, the land surrounding the airport requires improved access to the freight network.
 Project Description: The project includes a one-mile extension of Illinois Rte.
 158 (Air Mobility Dr.), the main gateway from I-64 to MidAmerica Airport and Scott Air Force Base.
 The extension from Rte.
 161 (Carlyle Ave.) to Rte.
 177 (Mascoutah Ave.) would extend a two-lane roadway along a growth corridor.
 Project Impact: This location is one of the highest potential corridors for supporting industrial real estate development and freight transportation, and the roadway expansion would facilitate this future growth.
 In addition to growth at the airport, Scott Air Force Base also provides a \$3 billion annual impact on the regional economy, a 40 percent increase in the past decade.
 The base expansion has fueled business growth and available property for expansion around the base, and the airport has exceptional community support.
 The importance of the Illinois Rte.
 158 (Air Mobility Dr.) corridor, as well as the intersecting Illinois Rte.
 177 corridor, as key non-interstate Freight Connectors, is also described in the Freightway's most recent Non-Interstate Truck Corridor Study.
-North Park Access Improvements (MO) Advanced to Construction
+North Park Access Improvements (MO) Advanced to Construction (Completed)

-Construction

-Design

-Planning Study

-Concept Development

-Project Funding

-Construction completed in 2020.
+Project Funding The fully funded project was completed in 2020.